asyncapi/website/pages/docs/tutorials/kafka/configure-kafka-avro.md

 Avro is an efficient binary serialization format, used to ensure schema-aware communications between the messages within Apache Kafka.
 With Avro Schema there is a standardized method for serializing data allowing for interoperability and schema evolution capabilities.
 Avro promotes data exchange among systems by offering a common schema that fosters compatibility, between different components.

-## Defining messages using Avro Schema in YAML
+## Defining message payload with Avro Schema directly in AsyncAPI document

 In this section, let's focus on defining messages using Avro Schemas using YAML.